dsccommunity/ActiveDirectoryDsc/README.md

 * **SysvolPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the Sysvol file will be written. (optional)
 * **SiteName**: Specify the name of an existing site where new domain controller will be placed. (optional)

+### **xADDomainDefaultPasswordPolicy**

+The xADDomainDefaultPasswordPolicy DSC resource will manage an Active Directory domain's default password policy.

+* **DomainName**: Name of the domain to which the password policy will be applied.
+* **ComplexityEnabled**: Whether password complexity is enabled for the default password policy.
+* **LockoutDuration**: Length of time that an account is locked after the number of failed login attempts (minutes).
+* **LockoutObservationWindow**: Maximum time between two unsuccessful login attempts before the counter is reset to 0 (minutes).
+* **LockoutThreshold**: Number of unsuccessful login attempts that are permitted before an account is locked out.
+* **MinPasswordAge**: Minimum length of time that you can have the same password (minutes).
+* **MaxPasswordAge**: Maximum length of time that you can have the same password (minutes).
+* **MinPasswordLength**: Minimum number of characters that a password must contain.
+* **PasswordHistoryCount**: Number of previous passwords to remember.
+* **ReversibleEncryptionEnabled**: Whether the directory must store passwords using reversible encryption.
+* **DomainController**: An existing Active Directory domain controller used to perform the operation (optional).
+* **Credential**: User account credentials used to perform the operation (optional).

+### **xADDomainTrust**

+* **Ensure**: Specifies whether the domain trust is present or absent
+* **TargetDomainAdministratorCredential**: Credentials to authenticate to the target domain
+* **TargetDomainName**: Name of the AD domain that is being trusted
+* **TrustType**: Type of trust
+* **TrustDirection**: Direction of trust, the values for which may be Bidirectional,Inbound, or Outbound
+* **SourceDomainName**: Name of the AD domain that is requesting the trust

+### **xADGroup**

+The xADGroup DSC resource will manage groups within Active Directory.

+* **GroupName**: Name of the Active Directory group to manage.
+* **Category**: This parameter sets the GroupCategory property of the group.
+  * Valid values are 'Security' and 'Distribution'.
+  * If not specified, it defaults to 'Security'.
+* **GroupScope**: Specifies the group scope of the group.
+  * Valid values are 'DomainLocal', 'Global' and 'Universal'.
+  * If not specified, it defaults to 'Global'.
+* **Path**: Path in Active Directory to place the group, specified as a Distinguished Name (DN).
+* **Description**: Specifies a description of the group object (optional).
+* **DisplayName**: Specifies the display name of the group object (optional).
+* **Members**: Specifies the explicit AD objects that should comprise the group membership (optional).
+  * If not specified, no group membership changes are made.
+  * If specified, all undefined group members will be removed the AD group.
+  * This property cannot be specified with either 'MembersToInclude' or 'MembersToExclude'.
+* **MembersToInclude**: Specifies AD objects that must be in the group (optional).
+  * If not specified, no group membership changes are made.
+  * If specified, only the specified members are added to the group.
+  * If specified, no users are removed from the group using this parameter.
+  * This property cannot be specified with the 'Members' parameter.
+* **MembersToExclude**: Specifies AD objects that _must not_ be in the group (optional).
+  * If not specified, no group membership changes are made.
+  * If specified, only those specified are removed from the group.
+  * If specified, no users are added to the group using this parameter.
+  * This property cannot be specified with the 'Members' parameter.
+* **MembershipAttribute**: Defines the AD object attribute that is used to determine group membership (optional).
+  * Valid values are 'SamAccountName', 'DistinguishedName', 'ObjectGUID' and 'SID'.
+  * If not specified, it defaults to 'SamAccountName'.
+  * You cannot mix multiple attribute types.
+* **ManagedBy**: Specifies the user or group that manages the group object (optional).
+  * Valid values are the user's or group's DistinguishedName, ObjectGUID, SID or SamAccountName.
+* **Notes**: The group's info attribute (optional).
+* **Ensure**: Specifies whether the group is present or absent.
+  * Valid values are 'Present' and 'Absent'.
+  * It not specified, it defaults to 'Present'.
+* **DomainController**: An existing Active Directory domain controller used to perform the operation (optional).
+  * If not running on a domain controller, this is required.
+* **Credential**: User account credentials used to perform the operation (optional).
+  * If not running on a domain controller, this is required.

+### **xADOrganizationalUnit**

+The xADOrganizational Unit DSC resource will manage OUs within Active Directory.

+* **Name**: Name of the Active Directory organizational unit to manage.
+* **Path**: Specified the X500 (DN) path of the organizational unit's parent object.
+* **Description**: The OU description property (optional).
+* **ProtectedFromAccidentalDeletion**: Valid values are $true and $false.
+If not specified, it defaults to $true.
+* **Ensure**: Specifies whether the OU is present or absent.
+Valid values are 'Present' and 'Absent'.
+It not specified, it defaults to 'Present'.
+* **Credential**: User account credentials used to perform the operation (optional).
+Note: _if not running on a domain controller, this is required_.

+### **xADRecycleBin**

+The xADRecycleBin DSC resource will enable the Active Directory Recycle Bin feature for the target forest.
+This resource first verifies that the forest mode is Windows Server 2008 R2 or greater.
+If the forest mode is insufficient, then the resource will exit with an error message.
+The change is executed against the Domain Naming Master FSMO of the forest.
+(Note: This resource is compatible with a Windows 2008 R2 or above target node.)

+* **ForestFQDN**:  Fully qualified domain name of forest to enable Active Directory Recycle Bin.
+* **EnterpriseAdministratorCredential**:  Credential with Enterprise Administrator rights to the forest.
+* **RecycleBinEnabled**:  Read-only.
+Returned by Get.
+* **ForestMode**:  Read-only.
+Returned by Get.

 ### **xADReplicationSite**

 * **Ensure**: Specifies if the AD replication site should be added or remove.
 Default value is 'Present'. { *Present* | Absent }.
 * **Name**: Specifies the name of the AD replication site.
 * **RenameDefaultFirstSiteName**: Specify if the Default-First-Site-Name should be renamed, if it exists.
 Dafult value is 'false'.

+### **xADReplicationSubnet**

+The xADReplicationSubnet DSC resource will manage replication subnets.

+* **Ensure**: Specifies if the AD replication subnet should be added or remove.
+Default value is 'Present'.
+* **Name**: The name of the AD replication subnet, e.g. 10.0.0.0/24.
+* **Site**: The name of the assigned AD replication site, e.g. Default-First-Site-Name.
+* **Location**: The location for the AD replication site.
+Default value is empty.

+### **xADServicePrincipalName**

+The xADServicePrincipalName DSC resource will manage service principal names.

+* **Ensure**: Specifies if the service principal name should be added or remove.
+Default value is 'Present'. { *Present* | Absent }.
+* **ServicePrincipalName**: The full SPN to add or remove, e.g. HOST/LON-DC1.
+* **Account**: The user or computer account to add or remove the SPN, e.b.
+User1 or LON-DC1$.
+Default value is ''.
+If Ensure is set to Present, a value must be specified.

 ### **xADUser**